 Measles (morbilli, rubeola) still causes more than a million childhood deaths each year in undeveloped countries.
 In New Zealand the risk of developing measles is low.

 The prodrome includes fever, malaise, anorexia, followed by conjunctivitis (red eyes), cough and coryza.
 Two or three days into the prodrome phase, Koplik spots (oral papules) appear, followed 24-48 later by the exanthem.
 The rash commences on the cheeks and spreads a day or so later to the trunk and limbs as widespread ‘morbilliform’ erythema (5-10mm macules).
 It fades within a few days and may be followed by light scaling.
-The cough may persist for 1-3 weeks.
+A cough may persist for 1-3 weeks.

 Measles-associated complications include otitis media, corneal ulceration enteropathy, glomerulonephritis, pneumonia and sepsis.